 - Other CRM-heavy ESPs.

-These usually offer more complex customer journeys, integrated CRM, and more detailed reporting, but at the same time, they can also increase the price and complicate the usage.
+These usually offer more complex customer journeys, integrated CRM, and more detailed reporting, but they can also increase costs and complicate usage.

 When Budget Is the Top Priority

-When the budget is limited, small ESPs can be a solution both as a Mailchimp alternative and a Constant Contact alternative.
-They may take a step back in terms of ecosystem strength or advanced features, but they lower the expenses for simple newsletter-driven programs.
+When the budget is limited, small ESPs can be a viable alternative to both Mailchimp and Constant Contact.
+They may take a step back in ecosystem strength or advanced features, but they reduce costs for simple newsletter-driven programs.

 Migrating Without Losing Your Mind